 Escrow, title-related and other fees increased by \$53 million, or 2%, in the year ended December 31, 2017 from the 2016 period.
 Escrow fees, which are more directly related to our direct operations, increased \$21 million, or 3%, in the year ended December 31, 2017 compared to the 2016 period.
 The increase is primarily driven by the related increase in direct title premiums.
 Other fees in the Title segment, excluding escrow fees, increased \$30 million, or 2%, in the year ended December 31, 2017 compared to the 2016 period.
-The increase in other fees was primarily attributable to revenue growth associated with our home warranty businesses and increased servicing revenue at ServiceLink, offset by decreases at certain other ServiceLink subsidiaries.
+The increase is primarily attributable to revenue growth associated with our home warranty businesses and increased servicing revenue at ServiceLink, offset by decreases at certain other ServiceLink subsidiaries.
 Escrow, title related and other fees increased by \$123 million, or 6%, in the year ended December 31, 2016 from the 2015 period.
 Escrow fees, which are more directly related to our direct operations, increased \$102 million, or 15%, in the year ended December 31, 2016 compared to the 2015 period.
 The increase is consistent with the increase in direct title premiums.
 Other fees in the Title segment, excluding escrow fees, increased \$21 million, or 1%, in the year ended December 31, 2016 compared to the 2015 period.
-The increase in other fees was primarily attributable to revenue growth associated with our home warranty businesses as well as acquisitions.
+The increase is consistent with the increase in direct title premiums.
+Other fees in the Title segment, excluding escrow fees, increased \$21 million, or 1%, in the year ended December 31, 2016 compared to the 2015 period.
+The increase is consistent with the increase in direct title premiums.
+Other fees in the Title segment, excluding escrow fees, increased \$21 million, or 1%, in the year ended December 31, 2016 compared to the 2015 period.
+The increase is consistent with the increase in direct title premiums.
+Other fees in the Title segment, excluding escrow fees, increased \$21 million, or 1%, in the year ended December 31, 2016 compared to the 2015 period.
+The increase is accurately to revenue growth associated with our home warranty businesses as well as acquisitions.